chbighammsft/MaxWriters/README.md

 Here's what you need to do to run the documentation writer:

 1. Open a command prompt in <-RepoLocation->\Vipr\src\Core\Vipr\bin\Debug
 2. Run the following command line.
-I've broken the command line up with "\\" to make it easier to read, you should type it on a single line.

-    vipr <-Location of the metadata file-> \\
+    vipr <-Location of the metadata file->
-         --writer=MAX.Writer.REST \\
+         --writer=MAX.Writer.REST
 		 -- outputPath=<-Location to write doc file->